-Review and Take Action to Grant Initial Approval of New Program Sponsors.
-Approximately two to four Accreditation 101 sessions will be held in 2019-20 for institutions interested in becoming a Commission-approved program to better understand the expectations and responsibilities of being a program sponsor and to begin the approval process.
+Review and take action to grant initial approval of new program sponsors.
+Approximately 2-4 Accreditation 101 sessions will be held in 2019-20 for institutions interested in becoming a Commission-approved program to better understand the expectations and responsibilities of being a program sponsor and to begin the approval process.
 Commission staff and BIR members will continue to review proposals for Initial Institutional Approval as they are received.

-Review and Take Action to Grant Initial Program Approval for New Credential Programs.
+Review and take action to grant initial program approval for new credential programs.
 Initial Program Review (IPR) is also one of the major ongoing tasks of the Committee on Accreditation.
 The COA has developed procedures for handling the submission of proposed credential programs.
 Programs are only being given initial approval when the reviewers have determined that all of the Commission's standards are met.
 This review process will continue in 2019-20.
 When possible, the Commission will bring reviewers together for dedicated review time.

 The Commission staff has identified the IPR process as among the most challenging aspects of the current system.
 For 2019-20, staff will be working to determine where and how this process can be made to be more efficient.
 Further, obtaining sufficient number of reviewers to ensure a timely review of program proposals has been increasingly more difficult.
-Staff will be devoting significant time to working with the COA to revise this process so that there is a timelier, yet sufficiently rigorous process for new program proposals.
+Staff will be devoting significant time to working with the COA to revise this process so that there is a more timely, yet sufficiently rigorous process for new program proposals.